-All of which is to say that, in thinking about managing partner compensation, firms should view their managing partners as significant potential rainmakers and not just as part of the overhead.
+In thinking about managing partner compensation, firms should view their managing partners as significant potential rainmakers and not just as part of the overhead.
 This is an idea that is hardly surprising in most business enterprises.
-We dare say that Jack Welch never made many direct sales of products or services for General Electric companies, but it would be foolish to say that Welch--and the vision and direction he provided to General Electric--was not enormously important to the success of the company or to the confidence and trust that customers were willing to repose in General Electric.
+Jack Welch probably never made many direct sales of products or services for General Electric companies, but it would be foolish to say that Mr. Welch - and the vision and direction he provided to General Electric - was not enormously important to the success of the company or to the confidence and trust that customers were willing to repose in General Electric.

 Effective managing partners are "rainmakers" in the same way, and they deserve to be fairly compensated for their efforts.

 It is encouraging that law firms are beginning to think seriously about how they compensate their managing partners.
 What remains is to understand that visionary and inspiring leaders are as essential to the future of modern law firms as experienced CEOs are to other types of business enterprises.
 Managing partners are in unique positions to help guide their firms through the challenging and largely uncharted waters of today's changing legal market.
 When they succeed, their contributions to the long-term economic health of their firms can be enormously significant.
-Firms that understand this fact--and that are prepared to compensate their managing partners fairly for the jobs they do--will reap their rewards many times over.
+Firms that understand this fact - and that are prepared to compensate their managing partners fairly for the jobs they do - will reap their rewards many times over.